 We recommend 5-6 rinses for the first few days–always after a meal.
-Make sure to not aggressively rinse your mouth after a tooth extraction as this will cause agitation and can slow the healing process.
+Make sure not to aggressively rinse your mouth after a tooth extraction as this will cause agitation and can slow the healing process.

 The syringe works great for getting out pesky particles of food without having to dig for them with your toothbrush.
 If a piece of food gets stuck in the spot your tooth used to be, don’t panic.
 Rinse it out slowly with the syringe.
 If you’re up for it, we recommend doing so with warm salt water.

-You can brush your teeth the night of your surgery but do so at a gentle pace.
+You can brush your teeth the night of your surgery, but do so at a gentle pace.

 Want to Learn More Dental Tips?